rsaavedraf/fxp/README.md

 lg2(), pow2() implemented using the [BKM algorithm (Wikipedia)](https://en.wikipedia.org/wiki/BKM_algorithm)

-Additional logarithm and power functions (ln(), lg10(), exp(), pow10) implemented through lg2 and pow2, using double the int-size precision (not just current fxp frac bits) to avoid any precision loss.
-Goals of this implementation are mostly flexibility (hence the configurable frac bits,) yet ultimate precision within the chosen number of frac bits.
+Additional logarithm and power functions, ln(), lg10(), exp(), and pow10(), implemented through lg2 and pow2, but now using double the int-size precision (emulated longs,) so as to avoid calculation inaccuracies that would appear if only using the precision of the chosen number of frac bits.
+Goals of this implementation are mostly flexibility (hence the configurable frac bits,) yet ultimate precision.
 All tests, including those for exp() and pow10(), should run with zero inaccuracy warnings.

-powxy() and sqrt() coming very soon.
+Functions powxy() and sqrt() coming very soon.

 Later:
 - Trigonometric functions
 - Saturated mode
+- Rewrite in Rust maybe?

 &nbsp;
 ## How To Try It